Glossary

 End-on-End:

 Closely woven fabric with alternating warp yarns, usually one warp in white and the other in color.
 The weaving technique creates a subtle checkered pattern/texture.
+Link to browse.

 English Spread Collar:

 The English spread collar accommodates both large and small tie knots and looks great unbuttoned.
-A traditional English look – this is a popular classic collar style.
+A traditional English look – this is a popular, classic collar style.

 Flannel:

 A soft woven fabric typically made of cotton, wool or rayon.
 Flannel usually has a single- or double-sided nap (meaning it has been brushed) to resemble woolen fabrics.
+Link to browse.

 French Cuff: